danthegoodman1/node-redis-streams/README.md

 There is a second polling interval that checks purely for `XPENDING` records that have been pending longer than the `checkAbandonedMS` (in milliseconds).
 When a record has passed that number, the consumer will claim those records and process them using the same logic as normal records.

-The reclaim loop will use the same `recordHandler` and `errorHandler` methods defined in the `Consumer` initialization.
+The reclaim loop will use the same `recordHandler` and `errorHandler` methods defined in the `Consumer` initialization, or the same `batchHandler`.

 When a record has been claimed from another consumer, it will have the additional property `reclaimed: true` on the `record` object.
 The `reclaimed` key will be `false` otherwise.